 For example, if you have a recipe called 'TOASTED CHEESE SANDWICH:WW' consider using 'Grilled Cheese Sandwich' instead.

 Have any themed days or holidays coming up?
 Don't be afraid to play around with the names of your meals to make options more enticing!
-Get some inspiration and check out this list of Creative, Fun & Descriptive Names for school meals from Smarter Lunchrooms Movement.
+Check out these resources from Healthy Food Choices in School to get some inspiration for new meal item names.

 3.)
 Consider omitting daily offerings